Karl Ludwig Jühlke: Coloniser

 As a result of the twelve treaties concluded by the Peters expedition and ratified by the German emperor, approximately 150,000 km2 of territory were acquired on behalf of the Society for German Colonization, covering Useguha, Ukami, Unguru and Ussagara.
 The grant, during or shortly before March 1885, of a "Letter of Protection" effectively brought the enterprise under German government protection.
 Jühlke now remained in Zanzibar as the society's representative.
 Back in Berlin, in April 1885 the Society for German Colonization was rebranded, and registered in the companies register as the German East Africa Company.
 Responsible, at least notionally, to the German consul in Zanzibar, as far as the extensive - and largely "unexplored" territories on the African mainland across the channel were concerned, Jühlke exercised considerable powers on behalf of the company.
 As far as the Sultan was concerned, Jühlke represented the rapidly evolving German imperial project.
 In April 1885, according to European belief, the sultan agreed to lease the mainland coastal strip to the company, but he also seems to have been under the impression that the territory "acquired" by the Peters expedition on the African mainland remained a Zanzibar protectorate: the arrival later that year of a German naval squadron under Admiral Knorr persuaded the sultan to understand - with considerable reluctance - that he had been incorrect about this: a treaty guaranteeing perpetual friendship and sincere peace was negotiated and, at the end of 1885, signed between Germany and Zanzibar.

 Chancellor von Bismarck was never a man to share his intentions indiscriminately, but during the course of 1885 it became very clear that he was no longer content to leave European imperial expansion to the French and the British.
 The British had become increasingly isolated within Europe, but the German government nevertheless had reason to welcome - and quietly to endorse - Britain's obsessive concern over Russian expansionism which had been on display since before 1855.
-On the world stage, too, German governments had reason to welcome British imperial expansion and a counter-weight to French ambitions.
+On the world stage, too, German governments had reason to welcome British imperial expansion and a counterweight to French ambitions.
 In East Africa, therefore, the rivalry inherent in the unfolding overlapping ambitions of the British and the German governments between 1885 and 1914 would be disguised under a curiously collaborative cloak.
 However, if Bismarck's government remained diplomatic low-key over plans for colonising large parts of East Africa, Carl Peters was not operating under the same constraints.
 He and his fellow company directors, appreciated that the twelve week Ussagara expedition at the end of 1884 had left their colonisation project unfinished.
 During 1885 numerous further expeditions were sent inland from the East African coast.
 One of these took Jühlke as far as Mount Kilimanjaro.
 During most of 1885 he remained in Zanzibar City, leaving expeditions to explore the African interior to others, but on 10 May 1885 he set out for the interior from Pangani, accompanied by a Premierlieutenant Weiß, in response to an order received, via the recently installed telegraph, from Berlin.